MOCSA YOUNG WELSH SINGER OF THE YEAR COMPETITION

 (A replica of the trophy will be kept by the winner)

-2. The Ivor E Sims Memorial Prize of £2,000 - donated by the Choir
+The Ivor E Sims Memorial Prize of £1,500 - donated by the Morriston Orpheus Choir

 More details from Competition Organiser:

-Click here for a review of the 2017 Competition
+Click here for a report on the 2021 Competition

 Previous winners have included international stars Rebecca Evans and Bryn Terfel, both of whom are Vice-Presidents of the Association.

 Whenever possible, winners are given the opportunity of staging with the Morriston Orpheus Choir.
-Robert Garland, the 2016 Winner will be appearing with the Choir at the Newbury Festival in May 2017.
-Some have recorded with the Choir and a number have accompanied the Choir on overseas concert tours, appearing in such prestigious venues as, the Roy Thomson Hall, Toronto, and the Sydney Opera House.
+The 2018 winner Kieron -Connor Valentine sang with the Choir in June 2019 and Chloe Angharad Morgan, the 2017 winner, was the guest soloist with the Choir when they visited Austria and Poland in April 2018.
+Some have recorded with the Choir and a number have accompanied the Choir on earlier overseas concert tours, appearing in such prestigious venues as, the Roy Thomson Hall, Toronto, and the Sydney Opera House.

 PREVIOUS WINNERS’ COMMENTS